beyondthefarewell/beyondthefarewell.github.io/index.md

 * Email accounts
 * Their personal computer login details
 * Encrypted media
+* 'Cloud' data storage
 * Anything else ?

 **Make backups !**

-Of course whilst a person is alive, well and able they would likely want to keep these details a secret, but how could they pass on the details to executors of a Will, family members or whoever in the event of EOL or loss of mental capacity or other loss of ability to use a computer?
+Of course whilst a person is alive, well and able they would likely want to keep access details a secret, but how could they pass on the details to executors of a Will, family members or whoever in the event of EOL or loss of mental capacity or other loss of ability to use a computer?

+How you do this will be your joint preference and depend upon your level of technical ability.
+A couple of thoughts:

+* A simple option: write down the details and put in a sealed envelope.
+* The account holder to use a [password manager](https://presearch.com/search?q=define%3A%22password+manager%22) (eg. [KeePassXC](https://keepassxc.org/)) and pass on, by some agreed means, only the password manager access details.

-Remember that Wills get published and made public on Grant of Probate, so the above information should not be passed on via a Will.
+Remember that Wills get published and made public on Grant of Probate, so the above information should not be included in or passed on via a Will.

 ### Digital Assets, Distributed Ledger Technologies (DLTs)